ska-telescope/developer.skatelescope.org/src/tools/software-package-release-procedure.rst

 Package and publish Raw artefacts to the SKAO Raw Repository
 """"""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-The process of packaging and publishing raw artefacts to the SKAO repository is very simple.
+The process of packaging and publishing raw artefacts to the SKAO repository is relatively straight-forward.
 A few lines are needed in the .gitlab-ci.yml file, and the project needs to have a raw directory under the root of the project, that contains all your project’s raw packages.

 As an example, let's take the following project structure: